Lease Renewal Agreement

 A lease renewal agreement is a document that extends the term of an existing lease, typically modifying specific terms such as the rental rate, term length, and any other provisions that the landlord and tenant wish to update.
 The renewal creates a new lease period while preserving the fundamental landlord-tenant relationship and the core terms of the original agreement.
 A lease renewal is distinct from a lease extension, though the terms are often used interchangeably in practice.
 Technically, a renewal creates a new lease term, while an extension continues the existing lease for an additional period.

-The renewal process is governed by the terms of the original residential lease or commercial lease, which may contain an automatic renewal clause that extends the lease for successive terms unless either party provides advance notice of non-renewal.
+The renewal process is governed by the terms of the original Residential lease generator or commercial lease, which may contain an automatic renewal clause that extends the lease for successive terms unless either party provides advance notice of non-renewal.
 Many states regulate automatic renewal provisions, requiring landlords to provide specific notice to tenants before an automatic renewal takes effect and giving tenants the right to opt out within a defined window.
 Without a renewal agreement or automatic renewal provision, the lease expires at the end of its stated term, and the tenant becomes either a holdover tenant or a month-to-month tenant depending on the landlord's response to their continued occupancy.

 Rent escalation is the most commonly modified term at renewal.
 Landlords may increase rent to reflect market conditions, property improvements, or increased operating costs, subject to any applicable rent control or rent stabilization ordinances that limit the permissible increase.
 The renewal agreement should clearly state the new rental amount, the effective date, and whether the increase applies immediately or is phased in over the renewal term.
 Other commonly modified terms include the lease duration, security deposit amount, pet policies, parking assignments, and maintenance responsibilities.